adityaSR-uwc/fabric/labtest.md

    - Description: details or description of the lab tests else N/A
    - Patient name: name of the patient taking the lab test

-## Exclusions
-1. Do not include any information related to medication history.
-2. Do not include any information related to family or personal history. (eg. Death of a family member, hopitalisations, suicide attempts etc)

 <|eot_id|><|start_header_id|>user<|end_header_id|>
 2023-06-06: Jane underwent a blood test for anxiety diagnosis.